google-research/google-research/kws_streaming/README.md

 * Models which require access to the whole input sequence are not streamable, such as bidirectional RNN or attention computed over the whole sequence.
 * Any causal models including models with pooling and striding in time dimension can be supported in streaming mode: for example [test_stream_strided_convolution](https://github.com/google-research/google-research/blob/master/kws_streaming/layers/stream_test.py).
 For causal models we set padding='causal'.
 If the model is not causal, then the delay layer has to be inserted manually, as it is shown in [residual_model](https://github.com/google-research/google-research/blob/master/kws_streaming/layers/delay_test.py).

+### Edge cases:
+* Input data has to be aligned with striding/pooling, for example if total striding=4, input data length has to be 4.
+It allows us to run convs efficiently.
+* pool_size and strides in time dim has to be the same.
+If they are different it is still streamable but needs to be implemented.
+* Conv() in streaming mode can return a sequence, so it can be applied on any aligned sequence, for example if total striding=4, input data length can be 4, 8, etc
+* Flatten(), GlobalMaxPooling2D(), GlobalAveragePooling2D() can return only one output, so they can not be applied on any aligned sequence, for example if total striding=4, input data length has to be 4.
+* We can run biLSTM after the Flatten() layer.
+Flatten() can be considered as “unstreaming”.

 ## Inference
 KWS model in streaming mode is executed by steps:

 1. Receive sample(packet), for example audio data from microphone.
 2. Feed these data into KWS model
 3. Process these data and return detection output
-4. Go to next inference iteration to step 1 above.
+4. Go to the next inference iteration to step 1 above.
 Most of the layers are streamable by default for example activation layers: relu, sigmoid; or dense layer.
-These layers does not have any state.
+These layers do not have any state.
 So we can call them stateless layers.

 ### State management